 - Bespoke – Book any number of days that suit you or your team

-Challenge yourself this winter acompanied by a friendly & fully qualified mountain profesional – join us for an Intro to Winter Climbing course.
+Challenge yourself this winter accompanied by a friendly & fully qualified mountain professional – join us for an Intro to Winter Climbing course.

 DARE TO EXPERIENCE ADVENTURE

 The best and safest way to experience an Intro to Winter Climbing is to keep the ratios low.
-By having no more than two people climbing with one instructor means you are not bound by grades and particular routes.
+Having no more than two people climbing with one guide means you are not bound by grades and particular routes.
 Your progression will be smoother and the option to move from steeper climbing on two individual climbing ropes to more difficult mountaineering on one rope, such as climbing Tower Ridge is easy and safe.
-If you are a larger team of friends and require more guides please get in touch, we can provide an Intro to Winter Climbing at a very competitive price.
+If you are a larger team requiring an aditional mountain guide please get in touch, we believe we are very competitive on price.